ubient/laravel-vapor-action/README.md

 ## Advanced usage
-Need something extra, such as a different PHP version or additional PHP extensions?
+Need something extra, such as caching, a different PHP version or additional PHP extensions?
 That's possible!\
 [Set up a Github Secret like previously described](#1-setting-up-a-github-secret), but use the following instead when creating an Actions workflow:

 ```yaml